 Zhong An is also a member of the The Lujiazui Blockchain Finance Development Alliance that was founded in Lujiazui, Shanghai’s financial hub, in October 2016.
 It sounds like a mix between R3CEV and B3i.
 Reports indicate that they are using Ethereum.
 Without legacy processes, Zhong An may leapfrog the West in Blockchain adoption to reduce Settlement Latency.

-The Zhong An progress to IPO will be worth watching for anybody in the InsurTech business.
+The Zhong An IPO will be worth watching for anybody in the InsurTech business.